sarangKaliyath/ECOMM_Auth_ServiceApplication/README.md

 - **Rotating refresh tokens** — every refresh issues a brand-new token and immediately invalidates the one that was just used, limiting the value of a leaked token.
 - **Refresh-token theft detection** — tokens are grouped into a lineage (`familyId`) from the moment a user logs in.
 If an already-rotated (dead) token is ever replayed, the entire lineage is revoked immediately, logging out that compromised session chain.
 - **Hashed token storage** — refresh tokens are stored as SHA-256 hashes, never in plaintext, so a database read alone can't be used to impersonate a session.
+- **Email-based verification codes** — one-time codes for password reset and email verification, rate-limited by attempt count and expiry, delivered via the Email Service over Kafka.
+- **Password reset via verification code** — `POST /verify/send` + `POST /verify/confirm` issue a short-lived, single-use reset token, which `POST /auth/reset-password` exchanges for a new password.
+Resetting a password revokes every existing session for the account.
 - **Per-device and account-wide session control** — `POST /auth/logout` ends the current session; `POST /auth/logout-all` revokes every active session for the account across all devices in one call.
 - **HttpOnly, Secure, SameSite=Strict cookies** — the refresh token never touches client-side JavaScript or response bodies.
 - **Service discovery** — registers with Eureka so it can be called by name from anywhere in the platform.